cm1084/blackjack/README.md

 # blackjack
-I was bored so I decided to make blackjack using Java
+I made a simple blackjack game using Java played on the console.
+Originally programmed on the Eclipse IDE.